pranavjindal29/pranavjindal29/README.md

 ## About Me

-- 📚 **Project Research Associate** at IIT-R – Diving into Computer Vision & Video Analytics
+- 🏢 **Project Research Associate** at IIT'R – Diving into Computer Vision & Video Analytics
 - 📚 **CSE Graduate** at VIT – Living the dream of blending innovation with code.
 - 💻 **Collaborating on impactful web dev projects** – Let’s build something extraordinary together!
 - 🌱 Immersing myself in the world of **Machine Learning**, constantly evolving my skills.